 However, the other day a premium WooCommerce student asked me for some feedback on his custom CSS – so I had to give it priority!
 The request was: what’s the easiest way to change the little icon/button on the Cart page that has the function of removing items from the cart (yes, that ugly white cross on a red circle)?
 Continue reading WooCommerce: Change the “Remove this Item” Icon @ Cart

 A fan requested an interesting edit on the Shop/Category page (or “loop”).
 Instead of having the default “Add to Cart” button, they wanted to remove that and substitute with a “View Product” button link to the single product page.
-Here’s the simple snippet.
-Continue reading WooCommerce: Remove Add Cart, Add View Product @ Loop
+Here’s the simple snippet – enjoy!
+Continue reading WooCommerce: Remove Add Cart, Add View Product @ Shop Page

 In my opinion, the WooCommerce Cart table is somewhat confusing.
 Why isn’t the “sale price” displayed there?
 Well, this is a mystery!